markjconlon/financialBlog/_posts/2024-10-21-stocks-i-bought-september-2024.md

 ![image](/assets/2024-10-21-greed-fear-index.png)

-Also there is the old adage "Time in the market beats timing the market" I ended up buying **VTI** exclusively in my RRSP this month.
+Remember folks "Time in the market beats timing the market"

 That's all for this months review thank you for reading.
-I hope you enjoyed my thoughts and progress as I plan on making this a recurring post here.
+I hope you enjoyed my thoughts and progress this month!